 1. Adapt to the changing corporate world.

-With Mango, your employees will have on-demand access to over 70 languages - that’s 70 potential new business connections waiting to be made.
+With Mango, your employees will have on-demand access to over 70 languages.
+That’s 70 potential new business connections waiting to be made.
 Plus, the software is specifically designed for the busy professionals that you are, with personalized, flexible, and totally mobile learning options.
-Click below, and let us help you make 2017 your company’s year for language-learning success.
+Click below, and let us help you make this year your company’s year for language-learning success!